 These lineups battle each other in a competition similar to the playoffs, and if one of the LCK teams loses, it’s eliminated from the league.
-Meanwhile, one of the CK teams takes its plays and gets into the cross hairs of fans and pundits, usually as underdogs in the LCK betting landscape.
-Relegation served as an added incentive for teams to remain competitive throughout the entire season and it was a great opportunity to see rising talents prove their worth in the most competitive domestic tournament.
+Meanwhile, one of the LCK teams takes its plays and gets into the crosshairs of fans and pundits, usually as underdogs in the LCK betting landscape.
+Relegation served as an added incentive for teams to remain competitive throughout the entire season, and it was a great opportunity to see rising talents prove their worth in the most competitive domestic tournament.
 A great example was DAMWON Gaming, when they rose to the LCK through CK.

-LCK had many different teams claim its title, but there’s one that stands out the most.
-SK Telecom T1.
-Fielding the undisputed best player in the world – Faker—SKT have enjoyed unrivaled success in the LCK, including a decisive victory during the original Champions league.
-And while they recently lost some ground, SKT have long since cemented their legacy as the most dominant team in the history of League of Legends.
-Every year, they get the first or second lowest LCK odds to win championship and they also score high in the bookmakers’ preferences to win the Worlds.
+LCK had many different teams claim its title, but there’s one that stands out the most: SK Telecom T1.
+Fielding the undisputed best player in the world – Faker – T1have enjoyed unrivaled success in the LCK, including a decisive victory during the original Champions league.
+SKT have long since cemented their legacy as the most dominant team in the history of League of Legends.
+Every year, they get the first or second lowest LCK odds to win the LCK and they also score high in the bookmakers’ preferences to win at Worlds.

 LCK Teams’ Performance at Worlds and MSI

 Things are a bit different at the Mid-Season Invitational.
-And while SKT T1 did score back-to-back MSI victories in 2016 and 2017, the 2015 and 2018 trophies went to the Chinese EDG and RNG respectively.
-In 2020 the tournament was canceled because of the global pandemic, and instead South Korean and Chinese teams competed in the Rift Rivals event.
+And while SKT T1 did score back-to-back MSI victories in 2016 and 2017, the 2015 and 2018 trophies went to the Chinese EDG and RNG, respectively.
+In 2020 the tournament was canceled because of the global pandemic; instead, South Korean and Chinese teams competed in the Rift Rivals event.
 Last year, the tournament returned to its original format, but the LCK representative DWG Kia failed to relinquish the title, losing to the LPL Team RNG in the finals.
-Nonetheless, the team representing Korea will still have relatively high chances of winning it, and for sure have a strong result at MSI.
+Nonetheless, the team representing Korea will still have a relatively high chance of winning it and for sure have a strong result at MSI.

-Sweeping Changes to the LCK in 2021 will transition to 2022
+Sweeping changes to the LCK made in 2021

-With the partnership in the works, the League of Legends Champions Korea dished out larger amounts of prize pools in 2021 and the same amounts will be distributed in 2022.
-Winners and runners-up will collect twice as much money this year as big sponsors like HP Omen, Secretlab joined the list last year.
+With the partnership, League of Legends Champions Korea dished out larger amounts of prize pools from 2021.
+Winners and runners-up have collected more money as big sponsors like HP Omen, and Secretlab joined the list of sponsors.

-To ensure higher stability to players and staff, minimum salaries were increased overall, both to LCK teams as well as roster competing in Challengers Korea.
-This will surely make the competitive scene more attractive to the younger talents, as they will get more guarantees when taking this career path.
-Top players will also be more motivated to remain in Korea and contribute to the success of the LCK.
+To ensure higher stability for players and staff, minimum salaries were increased overall, both for LCK teams and the roster competing in Challengers Korea.
+This made the competitive scene more attractive to the younger talents, as they get more guarantees when taking this career path.
+Top League of Legends players will also be more motivated to remain in Korea and contribute to the success of the LCK.

 More flexibility is given to teams in regard to player transfers, as exchanges can be made between the Champions and Challengers divisions.
-Teams can promote and relegate players three times during each split at the start of the 1st and 2nd rounds, as well as before the spring and summer playoffs.
+Teams can promote and relegate players three times during each split at the start of the 1st and 2nd rounds and before the spring and summer playoffs.

 Why watch the LCK?

-There are times when you just want to watch good League of Legends.
+There are times when all you want to do is to watch good League of Legends matches.
 And when that happens, there’s no better place than the LCK.
 South Korea has a long-standing tradition of forging esports champions, and LoL is no exception.
-A unique blend of talent, infrastructure, and grueling practice regiments puts LCK teams into a league of their own.
+A unique pool of incredible talent, state-of-the-art infrastructure, and grueling practice regimens put LCK teams into a league of their own.

-Compared to other regions, the South Korean Championship is more balanced and LCK odds reflect that reality.
-Many years ago, SKT1 dominated the league but nowadays there are several teams capable of causing upsets, even in best of three series.
-This provides punters with superior LCK betting opportunities, as they can bet on underdogs to win at least a match in the series.
+The South Korean Championship is more balanced than other regions, and LCK odds reflect that reality.
+Many years ago, T1 dominated the league, but nowadays, several teams are capable of causing upsets, even in the best-of-three series.
+This gives punters superior LCK betting opportunities, as they can bet on underdogs to win at least a match in the series.